coastalwhite/intro-power-analysis/src/aes/modeling.md

 Let us make a model of the memory states power usage.
-This model should provide us with a number that should [correlate] with the power traces at the point of which this first [XOR] step is done.
+This model should provide us with a number that should [correlate] with the power traces at the point of which this first [SBox](./workings.md#substitution) step is done.
+This leaves us with a longstanding memory state which is dependant on both the key and the input string.
+Two items we both preferred for our [leakage model] as explained in [Memory-based models](./cpa.md#memory-based-models).
+The [Python] code for performing our model on a single byte input string using a single byte from the key (also called a subkey) is the following.

 ```python
 {{#include code/common.py:hyp_fn}}